KubaTaba1uga/python_baresip_bindings/contributors/send_message_in_c/README.md

 # Send message in C

-This example was created on Debian based system.
+This document was created on Debian based system.

 ## Perequesites